 What are the ‘special categories of personal data’?

-The GDPR singles out some types of personal data as likely to be more sensitive, and gives them extra protection:
+The UK GDPR singles out some types of personal data as likely to be more sensitive, and gives them extra protection:

 personal data revealing racial or ethnic origin;